-When is Doctor Who on next?
+When is Doctor Who back?

-You can still catch up on older episodes.
+You can at least still catch up on older episodes.
 That's helped by the BBC's decision to add every single episode of the show since 2005 - including all the specials - to the iPlayer streaming service, announcing that they'll stay online until at least the season 11 finale.
 That means you get every episode from every Doctor from Christopher Eccleston to Peter Capaldi, without paying a penny.

 How can you watch Doctor Who in the US?